 Select Edit > Preferences > Project > Information (Windows) or Adobe Captivate > Preferences > Project > Information (Mac OS) and specify the following properties:

-Short description of the contents of the project.
-For example, “This project is a brief overview of Product ZYX.”
+- Description: Short description of the contents of the project.

-Select Edit > Preferences > Project > SWF Size And Quality (Windows) or Adobe Captivate > Preferences > Project > SWF Size And Quality (Mac OS) and specify the following properties:
+Select Edit > Preferences > Project > Size And Quality (Windows) or Adobe Captivate > Preferences > Project > Size And Quality (Mac OS) and specify the following properties:

 Compress Full Motion Recording SWF File

-Enables Adobe Captivate to take into account only the difference between two slides instead of publishing both the slides.
+- Advanced Project Compression: Enables Adobe Captivate to take into account only the difference between two slides instead of publishing both the slides.
 The compression reduces the size of the published project.
 Choosing this option can increase the time taken to preview or publish the project.
-Compressed projects sometimes do not play as intended in Flash Player.

 Select Edit > Preferences > Project > Start And End (Windows) or Adobe Captivate > Preferences > Project > Start And End (Mac OS) and specify the following preferences:

 - Auto Play: The movie starts playing as soon as it is downloaded.
 If you want the movie to play only after the user clicks the Play button, deselect this option.
 You can display an image until the user starts playing the movie.
 Click Browse (...) to select the image.
 If you do not select an image, the first slide of the movie is displayed.

 - Preloader: You can add a loading screen to the beginning of your project.
 A loading screen is useful if the first slide of the project is large or contains audio and takes a few moments to appear.
 Adobe Captivate includes predefined loading screen images that you can use.
 Also, you can create a custom image to use as a loading screen.
 You can also create